11FaZe11/sorting-algorithms-visualization/README.md

 For issues, questions, or suggestions:
 - Open an issue on GitHub
-- Contact: your.email@example.com
+- Contact: your.bodyvipxx@gmail.com

 ---

-Built with ❤️ by Your Name
+Built with ❤️ by Your FaZe